cvrlab-nuu/crack_GT/README.md

 (2) first_round_GT (the first-round GTs labled by our algorithm for the original images) (3) second_round_GT ((the second-round GTs labled by our algorithm for the original images) The GTs are marked by 1 or 0, which denote crack and non-crack classes, respectively.

+#License
+You will be licensed under the LICENSE file in the root directory.
+Please cite this paper as a reference if you are using our dataset in your study.